General Education

 Freshman Year

-During your freshman year (0-24 credits), you should concentrate on completing the
+During your freshman year (0-29 credits), you

-requirements.
-Foundations courses are designed to help you develop skills and
+Foundations requirements.
+Foundations courses are designed to

-perspectives that are basic to more advanced learning.
+help you develop skills and perspectives that are basic to more advanced

-As a freshmen, you should also start taking Diversification
+As a freshmen, you should also start taking

-courses.
-The Diversification requirement ensures that you have
+Diversification courses.
+The Diversification requirement ensures

-Finally, you should find out if Hawaiian or a Second Language is required
+Finally, you should find out if Hawaiian or a

-by the School or College that you plan to
+School or College that you plan to graduate from.
+Ask a college

-graduate from.
-Ask a college adviser about your language requirements.
+adviser about your language requirements.

 If you need to develop second language skills from